zestones/Argonaut/wiki/virtual_machine/03-stack-management.md

 ```

 This deterministic layout enables O(1) access to any variable through static offsets computed during compilation.

-### Return Value Cell: The Function's Final Answer

-The return value cell serves as a temporary holding area for function results:

-1. **For Functions**:
-   - Mandatory cell allocated at frame creation
-   - Type-checked against function signature
-   - Value must be set before function exit

-2. **For Procedures**:
-   - No return cell allocated
-   - Attempting to return a value triggers runtime error

-The caller retrieves this value immediately after callee frame destruction, ensuring no dangling references.

 ### Visualization of a Stack Frame